juzekz/myExercises/README.md

 # myExercises
-my work during the course of my dev education
+My work during the course of my dev education.
+This is supposed to show my work, my struggle, my progress and my determination...